-OSD occurs during the puberty spurts.
+OSD occurs during puberty spurts.
 The risk factors for the disease are male sex, excessive participation in sports activities, and the age around puberty.

 Diagnosis of Osgood-Schlatter Disease (OSD)

 The diagnosis is based on the history, physical examination, laboratory and radiological investigations.
-X-rays, US, CT, MRI and bone scans are done to confirm the OSD.
+X-rays, US, CT, MRI and bone scans are done to confirm OSD.

 - X-rays show superficial ossicles, irregular ossifications, thickening and calcifications of the tendon, and edematous tissues.